RalucaIf/Emotion_Monitoring_System/README.md

 | Wires | For wiring all components together |

 ## Software Design
-IDE: Visual Studio Code, PlatformIO extension
+**IDE**: Visual Studio Code, PlatformIO extension
+* **Libraries**:
-* Libraries:
+* **Main features**:
+    - Reads heart rate, GSR, and temperature data using appropriate libraries and sensors
+    - Calculates a stress index from sensor values
+    - Uses LEDs and a buzzer for feedback
+    - Sends data to an IoT dashboard

+### Workflow - TBD

 ## Final Results
 _TBD_